arkore-games/arkore.github.io/README.md

 User Provided Information

 The Application obtains the information you provide when you download the Application.
 Registration in the Application is not allowed.
+The Application does not collect personally identifiable information, such as profile information including age, gender, preferences and publicly-available profiles on other applications (for example your name, emailaddress, and profile pictures).

 Automatically Collected Information

-the Application may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile devices unique device ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browsers you use, and information about the way you use the Application.
+The Application may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile devices unique device ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browsers you use, and information about the way you use the Application.

 Does the Application collect precise real time location information of the device?